damajor/BALD/README.md

 ### Podman Quadlet (systemd integration)

-Below is an example systemd quadlet for a oneshot BALD service.
+Below is an example systemd quadlet for an oneshot BALD service.

 1. Create a file `/home/YOURUSER/.config/containers/systemd/bald.container` with the content below (change the path to your local paths)